|Follow Us :|

 - The Central Committee are always looking to identify willing members to join them and to perform, or act as backup, to the roles required to manage the organisation.
 A note to the Chair or Secretary can be an easy starting point and involvement can be at the level you want and can manage.

-To cover administration and Contrail production, membership fees have been kept to a minimum and are £12 per annum per person.
+To cover administration and Contrail production, membership fees have been kept to a minimum and are £1 per month per person.
 This is normally:

 - If in receipt of a CAAPS pension, a deduction at source of £1 per month per person

-- If not in receipt of a pension or in other employment, payment by a standing order at £1 per month (or £12 per year) per person is preferred
+- If not in receipt of a CAAPS pension or in other employment, payment by a standing order at £1

 The RSA is administered by the Central Committee through Branches centred on the major current or former NATS and CAA sites.
 Branches can change based on their membership and the willingness of members to serve on their Branch committees – which normally requires up to 4/5 days per year.